expo/expo/docs/pages/guides/monorepos.md

 title: Working with Monorepos
 ---

 Monorepos, or _"monolithic repositories"_, are single repositories containing multiple apps or packages.
 It can help speed up development for larger projects, makes it easier to share code, and act as a single source of truth.
-This guide will set up a simple monorepo with an Expo project and highlight some critical but often overlooked aspects of monorepos.
+This guide will set up a simple monorepo with an Expo project.
+We currently have first-class support for yarn workspaces.
+If you want to use another tool, make sure you know how to configure it.

 > ⚠️ Monorepos are not for everyone.
-It requires in-depth knowledge of the used tooling, adds increased complexity, and often requires specific tooling configuration.
+It requires in-depth knowledge of the used tooling, adds more complexity, and often requires specific tooling configuration.
 You can get far with just a single repository.

 <details><summary>Using SDK older than 43?</summary>